gajjuCoderBoi/capstone-project/README.md

    - Zuul Gateway for Api-Gateway to forward api requests to Services.
    - Postgres is Used for the database.
    - Docker to run the services.
+   - RabbitMQ for inter-service Communication.
+   - ELK for Logging.
    - Swagger to Create API Documentation.
    - Jenkins for CI/CD
    - Pivotal Cloud Foundry is used to deploy the application.